ARMmbed/mbed-os-5-docs/docs/device-management.md

 <h2 id="device-management">Device Management for Mbed OS</h2>

-(This was previously called Simple Mbed Cloud Client.)

-This provides a way to add device management capabilities to Mbed OS devices using the Arm Pelion Device Management IoT platform.
+This feature provides a way to add device management capabilities to Mbed OS devices using the Arm Pelion Device Management IoT platform.

 It: